On the Ends of groups and the Veech groups of infinite-genus surfaces: Tame translation surfaces

-is locally a restriction of a translation.
-A \emph{translation structure} on $S$ is a maximal translation atlas on the surface $S$.
-If the surface $S$ admits a translations structure, then it will be called a \emph{translation surface}.
+is locally the restriction of a translation.
+We assume that each point in ${\rm Sing}(S)$ is non-removable, which means, the translation atlas can not be extended to any of the points in ${\rm Sing}(S)$.
+An element $x$ in ${\rm Sing}(S)$ is called a \emph{singular point of $S$} or \emph{singularity}.
+A \emph{translation structure} on $S$ is a maximal translation atlas on the surface.
+If $S$ admits a translation structure, it will be called a \emph{translation surface}.

-From the charts of the translation atlas on the surface $S$ we can lift the Euclidean metric of $\mathbb{R}^{2}$ to flat Riemannian metric $\mu$ to $S$.
-We denote by $\hat{S}$ the metric completion of $S$ with respecto to the Riemannian distance.
-As a consequence of the Uniformization theorem \cite{Abi}, the only complete translation surfaces $S=\hat{S}$ are the Euclidean plane, the torus and the cylinder (see \cite[p.
-193]{FarKra}).
+For a translation surface $S$, we can pull back the Euclidean (Riemannian) metric of $\mathbb{R}^{2}$ via its translation structure, thus we obtain a flat Riemannian metric $\mu$ on $S$.
+Let $\widehat{S}$ denote the \emph{metric completion of $S$} with respect to the flat Riemannian metric $\mu$.
+According to the Uniformization Theorem \cite[p.
+580]{Abi}, the only complete translation surfaces $S=\widehat{S}$ are the Euclidean plane, the torus, and the cylinder \cite[p.
+193]{FarKra}.